What's Included in the Price

 In Queensland, structural building work requires a licence from the QBCC (Queensland Building and Construction Commission).
 The relevant category is a carpentry or building contractor licence.
 For house raising, a structural builder licence is required.

-- Current QBCC licence number (verify on the QBCC licensee register)
+- Provide their current QBCC licence number (verify on the QBCC licensee register)

-- A written quote specifying the scope of structural work, stump material, and engineering requirements
+- Give a written quote specifying stump material, bearer/joist species and grade, and engineering scope

-- Confirmation of whether council approval or a building permit is needed
+- Confirm whether council approval or a building permit is needed

-- Evidence that termite management has been considered as part of the scope
+- Include a termite management plan as part of the scope

 How We Calculate